 And to make this stand out, Bach uses his “pay attention!” trick again, letting this chorale melody appear in a for him very unusual place: the vocal bass line.
 To emphasize it, he doubles it with a trombone (which is probably also the reason why this cantata is almost never performed today, because who is going to hire an expensive trombonist just to play along with the choir in one part of the cantata?).

-In the other outstanding part of this cantata, the soprano/alto duet, this is all reversed: the music sounds absolutely happy, but if you would look at the score, you would see a visual illustration of the text in the middle section: Mein Kreuz hilft Jesus tragen
+In the other outstanding part of this cantata, the soprano/alto duet, this is all reversed: the music sounds absolutely happy, but if you look at the score, you see a visual illustration of the text in the middle section: Mein Kreuz hilft Jesus tragen

 (Jesus helps to bear my cross).
 When the oboe line goes up, the continuo line goes down, and when one vocal line goes up, the other vocal line goes down.
 On top of that, there are four sharps in the key signature (in Bach’s manuscript this would look like four crosses and a sharp is also called a “cross” in German).
 We know from other works that hidden messages like this are not a coincidence in Bach’s writing.